 All European schools do differ from one another, but, at the same time, they struggle with similar issues.
 Among these, it seems that discrimination and bullying are some of the most diffused and dangerous problems.
-Not only can bullying have negative effects on learning, but it can also lead to long-lasting, sad consequences that can affect the students throughout their whole life.
+Not only do they can have negative effects on learning, but it can also lead to long-lasting, sad consequences that can affect the students throughout their whole life.

 The increasing diffusion of problems connected to discrimination and bullying in schools should not make teachers feel weaker.
 On the contrary, if staff get together, observe real scenarios, and combine their strengths, they can set up effective strategies to improve educational processes, with small steps being taken every day.